This site is optimised for modern web browsers, and does not fully support your version of Internet Explorer.

 Please note that where separate representation is selected, the customer(s) will be liable for the cost of their own conveyancer as well as the cost of the Digital Mortgages conveyancer.

-To understand the fees associated with conveyancing, please view our price list and the conveyancing fees leaflets.
+To understand the fees associated with conveyancing, please view our price list, and see the conveyancing fees leaflets in the Additional borrowing / capital raising section of our lending criteria.

 Where a customer(s)'s level of credit card usage over the last 6 months is assessed as being high, their application will be declined where any of the following conditions are met: